WalletWasabi/WasabiDoc/docs/building-wasabi/FutureOfWasabiWallet.md

 ### Education

+Education is a vitally important aspect of Bitcoin privacy in general and Wasabi specifically.
 Through education, Wasabi can obtain new users.
 The more Wasabi users there are, the better their privacy.
 Advancing this issue can take various, often opportunistic forms.